mohsiniscoding/deepseekr1-openwebui/README.md

 # Deploying DeepSeek R1 Models Using Modal and OpenWebUI

 ## Introduction
 Deploying machine learning models can be complex, especially when dealing with varying model sizes and ensuring scalability.
-The GitHub repository by mohsiniscoding aims to simplify this process by providing a production-ready setup for deploying DeepSeek R1 models using Modal and OpenWebUI.
+The GitHub repository by mohsiniscoding aims to simplify this process by providing a production-ready setup for deploying DeepSeek R1 models using Modal, Ollama and OpenWebUI.

 ### Tools Overview
 - **Modal**: A cloud platform designed for deploying machine learning models, offering flexibility in scaling resources based on model size.
 - **OpenWebUI**: Developed by togethercomputer, it is an open-source project focused on creating user-friendly interfaces for interacting with AI models.
+- **Ollama**: A lightweight, easy-to-use, and open-source server for running large language models.

 ## Key Features of the Repository